madeleineforbes/gwenbell.com/belongings.md

 + Bronners.
 I use it for everything - body, house cleaning, clothes cleaning.
 I'd drink it in a pinch.
 Though, that's [not recommended](http://brokelyn.com/tested-the-crazy-alleged-uses-of-dr-bronners-soap/) by Brokelyn.

++ [Kimono](http://www.kimono-condoms.com/) Bill Gates is [requesting help](http://www.washingtontimes.com/news/2013/mar/24/bill-gates-offers-100000-grant-improved-condoms/print/) from entrepreneurs to help make a better condom.
+I bet that'll take a little time.
+In the meantime, you'd do well to switch to Kimonos.
+The blue box.-

 + Glasses.
 I have an astigmatism and am near sighted.
 I've worn some sort of sight extender since third grade.
 I gave up on contacts in 2012 and now wear glasses.
 Or, I walk around blindish with my glasses hanging off my jacket.
 I've though about Lasik but value my sight too much to put it in any jeopary, even a tiny tiny tiny bit of jeopary is too much risk to me.

 + Sonicare toothbrush.
 Invest in your teeth and gums, you don't want to have to replace them.

-+ [Kimono](http://www.kimono-condoms.com/) Bill Gates is [requesting help](http://www.washingtontimes.com/news/2013/mar/24/bill-gates-offers-100000-grant-improved-condoms/print/) from entrepreneurs to help make a better condom.
-I bet that'll take a little time.
-In the meantime, you'd do well to switch to Kimonos.
-The blue box.-

-If you have a specific question about something I've mentioned in the past but no longer list here, [email me](mailto:gwen@gwenbell.com).
-I'll add it if it's something I still use.